azkaNoreen/azkaNoreen/README.md

 ### Hi there 👋

-Azka Noreen here.
-Student at PUCIT pursuing BS Software Engineering.
+Azka Noreen here, student of PUCIT pursuing BS Software Engineering.

 🧐ABOUT ME🚀
 - 🔭 I’m continuously working on kowing and improving myself.